Resources

 The Mindful Way through Depression: Freeing Yourself from Chronic Unhappiness, by Mark Williams, Ph.D., John Teasdale, Ph.D., Zindel Segal, Ph.D., and Jon Kabat-Zinn, Ph.D.

-As suggested in the title, this book describes a way to use mindfulness meditation to manage depression.
-Included with the book is an audio CD that guides the listener through basic mindfulness techniques as well as a full body scan that can be used to enhance relaxation.
+As the title suggests, this book describes how to use mindfulness meditation to manage depression.
+Included with the book is an audio CD that guides the listener through basic mindfulness techniques and a full body scan that can enhance relaxation.

 Managing Anxiety